-Selection management SALOME application handled in а is bγ class LightApp_SelectionMgr or its successors.
+SALOME application Selection management in а is handled by а class LightApp SelectionMgr or its successors.
 Selection manager uses very "light" representation of data: Data Owner objects.
-Data Owner stores only an entry (unique string piece unique "key" of of data) of selected Every window (view, dialog box, etc.) that displays data and supports selection of objects must implement a so called Selector class - a class that performs "conversion" of data internally used by this view to Data Owner and reverse.
+Data Owner stores only an entry (unique string identifier, unique "key" of a piece of data) of a selected entity.
+Every window (view, dialog box, etc.) that displays data and supports selection of objects must implement a so called Selector class - a class that performs "conversion" of data internally used by this view to Data Owner and reverse.
 Also every window that supports selection must register itself as a selection source by the Selection Manager.
 Such registration is done for support of selection syncronization: entities that are selected in one window become selected in other windows.